greenfork/nimraylib_now/MIGRATION.md

 - `NPatchType` was renamed to `NPatchLayout`
 - `NPatchLayout` enum values were renamed to use English words instead of numbers
 - `beginVrDrawing` was renamed to `beginVrStereoMode`
-- VR handling was changed significantly, see updated example `core/core_vr_simulator.nim`
 - `runPhysicsStep` was renamed to `updatePhysics`
 - `getShaderDefault` and freinds were moved from `raylib` module to `rlgl`

+Misc changes:

+- VR handling was changed significantly, see updated example `core/core_vr_simulator.nim`
+- Importing just `nimraylib_now` is now possible and it imports all libraries but `rlgl`
+- "Tuple to object converters for geometry" feature requires importing `nimraylib_now/converters` or just `nimraylib_now`